 I decided to try Buff Headwear for snorkeling because my new swim caps were hurting my ears.
 I used a swim cap for years to contain my hair and protect my forehead and ears from the sun.

 So, I went in search of an alternative.
 I kept coming across the Buff and wondered if it would really work for me.
 The Buff is simply a fabric tube with no seams, so there are many ways to wear them.
 I figured I could find a way for it to work for me and I did.

-I recommend buying a Half Buff made of UV resistant fabric, double it up and wear it like a headband (see picture above).
+I originally recommended buying a Half Buff made of UV resistant fabric, double it up and wear it like a headband (see picture above).
+But, they no longer make those and instead make a Buff UV Headband, which is basically the same thing without having to double it up.
 The reason for choosing the UV resistant fabric is that it protects your ears and forehead from the sun.

 Most Buffs come in bright colors and bold designs.
 I chose a plain colored one, an off white called Cru.
 In retrospect, the light colored fabric was probably not the best choice because when it gets wet it gets more transparent and maybe lets more sun in.
 The company does say on the tags that the UV protection may decrease when the fabric is wet.

 After watching the videos showing the ways you can wear a Buff, I decided the best way to wear my full size one was as you would a headband with the excess covering my hair in the back.
 But, I found that it was too much fabric hanging out the back.